joshuakarp/bool-algebra-calc/README.md

 Testing suite
 =============

 The testing suite provides valid and invalid inputs for each function, ensuring that expected and unexpected results are covered.
-Tests can be run by executing the `tests.clisp` file, which will provide a printout of test results in stdout.
+Tests can be run by executing the `tests.lisp` file, which will provide a printout of test results in stdout.

 Example of test output for `b-check-shape`: